sebboh/crusher/README.md

 ## Todos:

+- Come up with a way to manage dependencies between views.

 - Implement Slack integration to send notifications to a channel when a view is created, updated or refreshed

 - Implement auth so the Slack integration notes who made the change